Las Vegas Transit: Structure and overview

-By the 1980s, arrivals/departures were synchronized and the headways were increased on residential routes to 60–90 minutes, with limited operating hours, from about 5:30 AM to 10:00 PM.
+By the 1980s, arrivals/departures were synchronized, and the headways were increased on residential routes to 60–90 minutes, with limited operating hours, from about 5:30 AM to 10:00 PM.
 24-hour service was limited to Route #6.
 Through the 1980s, LVTS also added several new residential routes: Routes #2 "North Las Vegas", #6A "Sam's Town/Strip", #11 "Henderson", and #12 "Spring Valley".
 They also added a Route #13 "Strip Shuttle", which benefited mostly the tourists on the Strip, connecting to the Las Vegas Hilton and the Las Vegas Convention Center along Las Vegas Blvd South and Paradise Road.
 In the late 1980s and early 1990s, they also added a Route #14 "Mall Hopper" to work the three major malls in Las Vegas at the time.
 In 1991, LVTS started the "Strip Express" with limited stops between downtown and several points on the Strip.
-These were used by both tourist and casino workers.
+These were used by both tourists and casino workers.

 Suburban housing development in Las Vegas.
 Photographed by Charles O'Rear for Documerica, 1972.

 LVTS was operating 16 different routes by the time they went out of business in 1992–93; almost all routes converged downtown, with the exceptions of Routes #6A, #11, #12, #13, and #14.
-Only three routes, #3, #4, and #6, ran in both directions along one particular street for its whole route.
-As a small, privately-operated bus system with a limited fleet, LVTS must be given credit for maximizing the service area provided.
+Only three routes, #3, #4, and #6, ran in both directions along one particular street for its entire route.